Who would see a Nurse Practitioner (NP)?

 Vision

-To be a quality primary health care service in North Bay that is fully integrated in the community.
+To be the exemplary primary health care organization in North Bay that is fully integrated in the community.

 Strategic Plan